Taiwan Shuts Down As Typhoon Krathon Approaches - UrduPoint

 The storm was approaching Taiwan after slamming into a remote group of Philippine islands, where it cut power and communications and damaged "many" houses, according to a local mayor.

-The Philippines' National Disaster Risk Reduction and Management Council said Wednesday that eight people were injured and one was missing due to Krathon.
+The Philippines' National Disaster Risk Reduction and Management Council said on Wednesday eight people had been injured and one was missing due to Krathon.

-It added that 5,431 people were displaced in the northern part of the Philippines, mostly from the regions of Ilocos and Cagayan Valley.
+It said 5,431 people were displaced in the northern part of the Philippines, mostly from the regions of Ilocos and Cagayan Valley.

 Recent Stories